Authorship of Luke–Acts: Common authorship of Luke and Acts

 The Gospel of Luke and the Acts of the Apostles make up a two-part work, Luke–Acts, by the same anonymous author.
-It is usually dated to around 80–90 AD, although some scholars suggest 90–110.
+The author is not named in either volume.
+According to a Church tradition, first attested by Irenaeus (c.
+130 – c.
+202 AD), he was the Luke named as a companion of Paul in three of the Pauline letters, but critical views at the end of the 20th century were evenly divided about whether Luke the physician wrote it, with a consensus noting the differences with the Pauline epistles.
+Most scholars date the composition of the combined work to around 80–90 AD, although some others suggest 90–110, The earliest witnesses for the Gospel of Luke fall into two "families" with considerable differences between them, the Western and the Alexandrian text-type, and the dominant view is that the Western text represents a process of deliberate revision in the second century, as the variations seem to form specific patterns.

 The first part, the Gospel of Luke, tells how God fulfilled his plan for the world's salvation through the life, death, and resurrection of Jesus of Nazareth, the promised messiah.
 Acts continues the story of Christianity in the 1st century, beginning with the ascension of Jesus to Heaven.
 The early chapters, set in Jerusalem, describe the Day of Pentecost (the coming of the Holy Spirit) and the growth of the church in Jerusalem.
 Initially, the Jews are receptive to the Christian message, but later they turn against the followers of Jesus.
 Rejected by the Jews, the message is taken to the Gentiles under the guidance of Paul the Apostle.
 The later chapters tell of Paul's conversion, his mission in Asia Minor and the Aegean, and finally his imprisonment in Rome, where, as the book ends, he awaits trial.

 Both books are addressed to Theophilus, the author's patron—and perhaps a label for a Christian community as a whole as the name means "Beloved of God", and the preface of Acts explicitly references "my former book" about the life of Jesus—almost certainly the work we know as the Gospel of Luke.

 Furthermore, there are linguistic and theological similarities between the Gospel of Luke and the Book of Acts.
-As one scholar writes, "the extensive linguistic and theological agreements and cross-references between the Gospel of Luke and the Acts indicate that both works derive from the same author".
-Because of their common authorship, the Gospel of Luke and Acts of the Apostles are often jointly referred to simply as Luke-Acts.
-Similarly, the author of Luke-Acts is often known as "Luke"—even among scholars who doubt that the author was actually named Luke.
+As one scholar writes, "the extensive linguistic and theological agreements and cross-references between the Gospel of Luke and the Acts indicate that both works derive from the same author."
+Because of their common authorship, the Gospel of Luke and Acts of the Apostles are often jointly referred to simply as Luke–Acts.
+Similarly, the author of Luke–Acts is often known as "Luke," even among scholars who doubt that the author was actually named Luke.